 - Is your Content Management System (CMS) easy to use?

-When we’re asked about the correct frequency of updating websites, the first thing I clarify is what’s meant by “updating.”
-As a marketer, making updates to the text and photos on your website should be something you can do yourself, easily, on a daily (or at absolute minimum, monthly) basis.
+Making updates to the text and photos on your website should be something you can do yourself, easily, on a regular basis.
 Almost all content on your website should be editable.
 In addition to editing text/photos on existing pages, you should be able to add and delete entire pages of your site.
-If you have difficulty making changes, chances are your CMS is outdated and it’s definitely time for a real website update.
-Keep in mind that you do not have to redesign your site to add a CMS, but it is often a good time to do so.
+If you have difficulty making changes, chances are your CMS is outdated and it’s definitely time for a website update.

 - How easy is it to search and sort your site?

-Finding information quickly is a must-have on today’s websites.
+Similar to the navigation question above, finding information quickly is a must-have on today’s websites.
 If your site does not include a site-wide search field, definitely add one.
 Additionally, consider what content your visitors are most often looking for, and build specialized search and sorting functionality to suit their needs.
-For example, for A/E/C firms with robust portfolio sections, allow searching/sorting by project type and/or industry type, so visitors can drill-down to exactly what they are interested in seeing.
-For law, accounting, and financial firms, allow visitors to find advisors by name, specialty, industry, office location, thumbnail portrait, etc.
+For example, for A/E/C firms with robust portfolio sections, allow searching/sorting by project type and/or industry type, so visitors can drill down to exactly what they are interested in seeing.
+For law, accounting, and financial firms, allow visitors to find advisors by name, role, specialty, industry, office location, etc.

-Your website is often the first impression a potential new prospect has of your firm, so consider all of the reasons above carefully when deciding the right time for a new site.
+If a site is designed and built well, I generally advocate for making small, regular updates to add features and functionalities incrementally to extend the lifecycle for many years.
+Your website is often the first impression a potential new prospect has of your firm, so consider all of the questions above carefully when deciding on the right time for a website redesign.